Segre numbers, a generalized King formula, and local intersections

 and decompose analogously $X_1$ into the components $X_1^Z$ contained in $Z$ and the remaining components $X_1^{X\setminus Z}$, so that $ X_{1}=X^Z_{1}+X_{1}^{X\setminus Z}. $ Define inductively $X_{k+1}=H_{k+1}\cdot X_k^{X\setminus Z}$, $X_{k+1}^Z$, and $X_{k+1}^{X\setminus Z}$.
 Then

-is the {\it Vogel cycle} associated with the Vogel sequence $h$\footnote{If $\J$ is the pullback to $X$ of the radical sheaf of an analytic set $A$, this is precisely Tworzewski's algorithm, \cite{T}.
-The notion Vogel cycle was introduced by Massey \cite{Mass1, Mass}.
-For a generic choice of Vogel sequence the associated Vogel cycle coincides with the {\it Segre cycle} introduced by Gaffney-Gassler, \cite{GG}, see Lemma 2.2 in \cite{GG}.}.
+is the {\it Vogel cycle}\footnote{ The notion Vogel cycle was introduced by Massey \cite{Mass1, Mass}.
+For a generic choice of Vogel sequence the associated Vogel cycle coincides with the {\it Segre cycle} introduced by Gaffney and Gassler, \cite{GG}, see Lemma 2.2 in \cite{GG}.} associated with the Vogel sequence $h$.
 Let $V^h_k$ denote the components of $V^h$ of codimension $k$, i.e., $V^h_k=X_k^Z$.